 [Update] January 18, 2018

-The Teguar team provided us with one more tablet to be tested with our 3D-scanners, so we had a chance to check TRT-3012-II together with Eva, Eva Lite, Space Spider and Artec Studio 12.
+Teguar kindly provided us with another tablet to test with our 3D scanners: the TRT-3012-II.
+So, we had a chance to see how it performed with Eva, Eva Lite, Space Spider and Artec Studio 12.

 The tablet specifications are as follows: